ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-When implementing Insertion Sort, a binary search could be used to locate the position within the first $i-1$ records of the array into which record $i$ should be inserted.
+When implementing Insertion sort, a binary search could be used to locate the position within the first $i-1$ records of the array into which record $i$ should be inserted.
 In this implementation, the worst case time will be: